Apparent Planckian scattering from local polaron formation: Model, methods, and observables

 \textbf{Key parameters.}~ The important dimensionless parameters in the problem are the local \textit{bare couplings}

 where $\mathcal{N}(0)$ is the bare electronic density of states per spin at the chemical potential, and their disorder average

 where $\overline{\gamma^2} = \int d\gamma \, Q(\gamma) \, \gamma^2$.
 Hereafter, ``coupling" will always refer to the bare couplings $\lambda_i$ or $\overline{\lambda}$ unless otherwise stated.
 In the clean Holstein model, there is a non-universal but reasonably well defined \textit{critical coupling} $\lambda_\star^\text{clean}$ around which polarons form and self-trap, precipitating a metal-to-insulator crossover \cite{esterlis_breakdown_2018, murthy_stability_2023}.
-On the two-dimensional square lattice $\lambda_\star^\text{clean} \approx 0.3-0.4$.\footnote{Strictly speaking there is no single value of the coupling below which no polaron forms and above which a polaron forms, which is why we will speak in terms of approximate and not strict inequalities.} In contrast, increasing the coupling $\overline{\lambda}$ in the disordered system sequentially triggers polaron formation at sites with $\lambda_i \gtrsim \lambda_\star^\text{clean}$.
-This gradual accumulation allows for a sustained metallic phase of itinerant carriers coexisting with trapped polarons.
+On the two-dimensional square lattice $\lambda_\star^\text{clean} \approx 0.3-0.4$. \footnote{Strictly speaking there is no single value of the coupling below which no polaron forms and above which a polaron forms, which is why we will speak in approximate terms.} In contrast, increasing the coupling $\overline{\lambda}$ in the disordered system sequentially triggers polaron formation at sites with $\lambda_i \gtrsim \lambda_\star^\text{clean}$.
+This gradual accumulation of self-trapped polarons allows for a sustained metallic phase of itinerant carriers coexisting with local polarons.

 \textbf{Observables.}~ The primary quantities of interest in this work are the transport and quasiparticle scattering rates, $\Gamma_{\text{tr}}$ and $\Gamma_{\text{qp}}$.
-We extract these rates from the longitudinal optical conductivity, $\sigma(\omega)$, and the single-particle spectral function, $A(\bm{k},\omega)$, respectively.
+We extract these rates from the longitudinal optical conductivity, $\sigma(\omega)$, and the electron spectral function, $A(\bm{k},\omega)$, respectively.

 We compute the longitudinal optical conductivity using the Kubo formula